Lily Thomas: Petition on Stopping Conversion for Bigamy

 Lily had filed the petition in the Supreme Court on status of the earlier marriage regarding a case when a non-Muslim gets converted to the 'Muslim' faith without any real change or belief without divorcing first wife.
 The Court after hearing similar petitions declared the practice of remarrying as null and void unless the first marriage is dissolved.
 The Law Commission sent the recommendation to the Law Ministry amending Hindu Marriage Act, 1955 to stop the illegal practice.

-Striking down Representation of the People Act
+Striking down a provision of the Representation of the People Act

 Lily along with Lucknow-based NGO Lok Prahari were the petitioners in the case when the Supreme Court had struck down Section 8(4) of the Representation of the People Act, 1951 to disqualify a legislator immediately when convicted for two or more years' prison.
-When the UPA government had prepared an ordinance to nullify the judgment, Thomas made a review petition against the ordinance, the government had later withdrawn the ordinance route after severe criticism.
-She had got help from other experts, including Fali Nariman in the case.
+When the UPA government had prepared an ordinance to nullify the judgment, Lily made a review petition against the ordinance, the government had later withdrawn the ordinance route after severe criticism.
+She had got help from other experts, including Fali Sam Nariman in the case.
 Lily's petition was accepted the third time after successive rejections.
 The law had far reaching effect when influential politicians such as then Tamil Nadu Chief Minister Jayalalithaa, Rasheed Masood and Lalu Prasad were disqualified.
+Another disqualification case of sitting M.P.
+Rahul Gandhi in Mar 2023 was seen due to the same act applied.

-The judgement is largely seen to cleanse politics from criminalization.
+The judgements were largely seen to cleanse politics from criminalization.